NBA Ticket Pricing Analysis

 Courtside & Floor:

-The floor was split up by side:
+The floor was split up by side of the court:

 Seat Features